didijazz/didijazz.github.io/_posts/2017-01-25-february-jazz-singing-workshops.md

 **Jazz Vocal Ensemble ($15)
 6:30 pm - 8:30 pm, 7th February**
 In the *Jazz Vocal Ensemble* workshop, we will partake in jazz group singing improvisation activities to acquaint ourselves with the unique sound and feel of jazz music.
-We will then use these skills to sing a repertoire of a capella blues, jazz and gospel numbers.
+We will then use these skills to sing together a repertoire of a capella blues, jazz and gospel numbers.
 *Drop in class, registration not required*

 **Solo Jazz Singing ($15)